css-javascript-toolbox/cjte-advanced-plugins-editor/readme.txt

 == Frequently Asked Questions ==
 = How do I change themes for the Plugins Editor? =
+You would need to purchase, install and activate the CJT Developer plugin.

-You would need to install and activate the Editor Themes extension plugin
+= How do I get the toolbar icons to show for the Plugins Editor? = You would need to purchase, install and activate the CJT Developer plugin.

+= How do I get the Code Auto Completion feature to work for the Plugins Editor? = You would need to purchase, install and activate the CJT Developer plugin.
+To use this feature on either a Mac or a PC, the hot-key combination is Control + Space (i.e. Ctrl + Space bar)

+== Screenshots ==
+1. Advanced Plugins Editor

 == Changelog ==
 = 0.5 =